arthurbrenno/intellibricks/docs/files.rst

+.. _files_module:

 Files Module: Intelligent File Handling
 =======================================

 The ``intellibricks.files`` module is designed to provide a robust and Pythonic way to handle files within your AI applications.
-It focuses on representing files as ``RawFile`` objects and provides a foundation for parsing and extracting content from various file types.
+It focuses on representing files as ``RawFile`` objects and provides functionalities for parsing and extracting content from various file types.

 Core Concepts of the Files Module
 ---------------------------------